Belinda Lee: Stardom

 Rank cast Lee as a nurse in a medical drama The Feminine Touch (1956), produced through Ealing under the direction of Pat Jackson, shot in mid 1955.
 After a week at the Venice Film Festival she went straight in to a comedy, Who Done It?
 (1956), for Ealing, where she was the leading lady to Benny Hill.
 During the filming of this she said she would prefer to be in romantic parts like Footsteps in the Fog.
 These two films were among the last made at Ealing Studios.

 Lee was a nurse again in a thriller with Donald Sinden, Eyewitness (1956), directed by Muriel Box for Rank.
 Lee replaced Diana Dors in The Big Money with Ian Carmichael, a film shot in April 1956 but which Sir John Davis of Rank disliked so much they delayed showing it for two years.
+Filmink argued she "seems bored" in the film.

 By June 1956 she had made nine films, six of which were for Rank.
 She said being a film star was "really 90 percent luck and only 10 percent ability" and accredited her success to "being at the right place at the right time."

-In June 1956 she played Rosalind in a production of As You Like It in an open-air theatre at Regent's Park.
-The same month she said "I want people to think of me as a serious actress and not just a glamour girl...
+In June 1956, she played Rosalind in a production of As You Like It at an open-air theatre in Regent's Park.
+That same month, she said, "I want people to think of me as a serious actress and not just a glamour girl...
 It's rather hard to go from the films to Shakespeare on stage – it is easier the other way around.
 I left myself wide open for criticism."
-Reviews for her performance were mixed, but she received some positive notices.
-The Spectator said "she combines eloquence of voice and gesture with a pleasantly un-leading-lady-like approach."
-The Telegraph said "I don't suppose there has ever been a more high speed Rosalind in the history of the play... her gaety and vitality are spontaneous and charming.
+Reviews of her performance were mixed, though she received some positive notices.

+The Spectator said she "combines eloquence of voice and gesture with a pleasantly un-leading-lady-like approach."

+The Daily Telegraph wrote, "I don't suppose there has ever been a more high-speed Rosalind in the history of the play... her gaiety and vitality are spontaneous and charming.
 But all the time she was in her boy's disguise I kept thinking what a good Peter Pan she would make."

-The Financial Times called her "brown as a nut, fresh as a daisy and pretty as a buttercup" saying she "made a spirited alfresco Rosalind even if a little too much on the cute side."
+The Financial Times described her as "brown as a nut, fresh as a daisy and pretty as a buttercup," saying she "made a spirited alfresco Rosalind even if a little too much on the cute side."

 During the play's run she said "my ambition is to make a great film.
 I am trying to break away from glamour parts.
 I love comedy but I don't want any more films with custard pies.
 And I don't want to stooge for comedians again."
 In October 1956, John Davis, managing director of Rank, announced her as one of the actors under contract that Davis thought would become an international star.